 - The service of the employee was terminated for his/her disorderly conduct or any anti-social activity/violence.

-- The service of the employee was terminated following an offence committed by him/her that involved moral turpitude during the employment.
+- The service of the employee was terminated following an offense committed by him/her that involved moral turpitude during the employment.

 For an employer to be able to forfeit the gratuity of an employee, there must be a termination order that contains the charges for which he/she was alleged.
 In the absence of such a termination order, the gratuity of the employee cannot be forfeited.